-The SOA Architecture makes allowances for whatever method or technical environment the end user will be using to access applications.
-This flexibility is illustrated in Figure 3 in the showing Portal, Web, and Mobile as the different types of enduser access.
+The developed SOA Architecture makes allowances for whatever method or technical environment the end user will be using to access different data and services.
+This flexibility is illustrated in Figure 3 in the showing Portal, Web, and Mobile as the different types of end-user access.
 Oracle Portal is a framework for building, deploying, and managing enterprise portals as referenced in the top layer of the diagram, Oracle and its business partners are building industry-specific business process solutions that are based on Oracle's SOA platform.